MolecularCartography/Optimus/README.md

 If you're new to workflow management systems or KNIME in particular, you can find an introductory tutorial on basic features of KNIME [here](./KNIME Basics.md).

+## Advanced use-cases

+In this section you'll find several improvements of the basic use-case described above.
+They are not connected with each other, and you can combine them in different ways when using the workflow.

+#1.
+Setting mass deviation and noise level

+Depending on your mass spec you should use different settings for feature detection.
+In particular, you can set allowed mass deviation and intensity of noise signal for your samples.

+These parameters can be adjusted at any time before the workflow is launched.
+To do this, open the configuration dialog for the `Set FD Settings` node.
+The first two parameters are the needed ones. `mtd_mass_error_ppm` (mass error in ppm using during mass trace detection) should be a known value for your experiment. `common_noise_threshold_int` (intensity of noise signal) affects highly the number of result features produced by the workflow and its run-time.
+For qTOF mass specs, this value is usually about 1k-5k whereas it's better to keep it about 100k-1000k for Orbitrap devices due to their high sensitivity.

+#2.
+Setting the deviation of retention time

+On the quantitation step, special algorithm is working on matching features detected in different samples between each other.
+If features match, they're reported as the same compound detected in different samples.
+Matching includes (but not limited to) checking mz and RT values.
+If you know that there's a significant retention time shift in your samples, you can set a threshold for RT shift at the quantitation step of the workflow.
+Default value of this parameter is 30 seconds that is usually sufficient.
+However, it can be changed at any time before the `Align and quantify features` node is running.
+To do this, open the configuration dialog of the node and set a needed value for `RT deviation`.

+#3.
+Exclusion of features detected in blank samples

+If you use this option, all the features detected in some of your samples marked as blank ones will be removed from the result set.

+1. Do the first 5 steps of the basic use-case.
+2. Select the `Select blank samples` node and press `Execute selected and executable nodes`.
+Hold on several seconds until you see a green tick on the node.
+3. Call configuration dialog on the node.
+It should contain a checklist of all the input files that you provided to the workflow.
+4. Check all the blank samples in the list and press `OK`.
+5. Select the `Exclude features of blank samples and save to file` node and complete the rest of the basic use-case steps starting from the 6th.

+#4.
+Exclusion of uncommon features

+This option allows you to remove features that weren't detected in many samples.
+This can significantly reduce the total number of your features, even if you exclude features that occur in less than 1% of your samples.

+1. Do the first 4 steps of the basic use-case.
+You should see a configuration dialog that contains a parameter called `Include only features with occurance rate more than`.
+2. Set this parameter to a value between `0.0` and `1.0` that means the minimal occurance rate of result features in your samples.
+3. Complete the rest of the basic use-case steps starting from the 5th.

+#5.
+Creating spatial maps for `ili

+This option allows you to get files with spatial distribution of detected features that can be visualized in `ili.

+1. You should create a *.csv file with spatial coordinates of your samples.
+There're several requirements to the file formatting.
+  * The file contains 5 columns: sample name, x coordinate, y coordinate, z coordinate, spot radius.
+  * The first line of the file is treated as column headers, you can come up with any names for them.
+  * Values in the 1st column should contain file names corresponding to your samples without extensions, e.g. if your sample is written to a file called "PA14_EM_1-1_E-12_P1-E-12_01_1907.mzXML" a corresponding value in the first column will be "PA14_EM_1-1_E-12_P1-E-12_01_1907".
+  * Coordinates and radii are floating point numbers measured relatively to your 2D/3D model that you're going to use for visualization in `ili.
+  * Coordinates for 2D pictores can be obtained from any image editor that supports displaying position of the cursor.
+  * Coordinates for 3D models can be measured in a 3D model viewer, for example [MeshLab](http://meshlab.sourceforge.net/).
+  * For 2D pictures, the 4th column corresponding to z coordinate should contain zeros only.
+2. Do the first 5 steps of the basic use-case.
+2. Select the `Create input file for 'ili` node and call its configuration dialog.
+3. Specify a path to the file with coorinates at the `File with coordinates of samples` parameter.
+4. Set a path to the result file with spatial maps at `Result file for 'ili`.
+4. Press `OK`.
+5. Select the `Exclude features of blank samples and save to file` node and complete the rest of the basic use-case steps starting from the 6th.

+After the workflow is finished, you'll be able to visualize the file specified at the 4th step along with your 2D/3D model in `ili.

 ## Known issues

 * Sometimes, an error message about `ConcurrentModificationException` appears in the KNIME Console and execution stops.
 This is caused by an internal KNIME error that occurs upon simultaneous access to a single file by several computational nodes.